British F1 Grand Prix 2018: Start Time, Drivers, TV Schedule and More

 Race Start Time: 2:10 p.m.
 BST/9:10 a.m.
 ET

-For a full drivers' list, visit the Formula 1 website.
+For a full drivers list, visit the Formula 1 website

 The Track

-Silverstone has been a mainstay of F1 for years and needs no introduction for most fans of the sport.
-Its long, sweeping curves through the middle sector and the overall nature of the track rewards bravery, more than pure driver skill, and the addition of a third DRS zone into the Abbey right hander and Farm left hander will only increase that.
+Silverstone has been a mainstay of F1 for decades and needs no introduction for most fans of the sport.
+Its long, sweeping curves through the middle sector and the overall nature of the track rewards bravery more than pure driver skill, and the addition of a third DRS zone into the Abbey right-hander and Farm left-hander will only increase that.

 Here's a look at a hot lap of the track on board Hamilton's car:

-Both Hamilton and Valtteri Bottas suffered mechanical retirements in Austria, a nightmare outcome for Mercedes, who have boasted supreme reliability for years.
+Both Hamilton and Valtteri Bottas suffered mechanical retirements in Austria.
+It was a nightmare outcome for Mercedes, who have boasted supreme reliability for years.

 The high finishing percentage for both highlights just how unlikely such a scenario was: